-The iconic Barack Obama logo, much like the man himself, needs no introduction.
+Much like the man himself, the iconic Barack Obama logo needs no introduction.
 Drawing inspiration from his surname, a rising sun and the American flag, it promised optimistic change.

 Now a symbol of the Obama Foundation, this design was among the most popular political brand logos in the 2008 U.S. presidential elections.
 It was also used in his reelection campaign.

 Creative director Sol Sender was the lead designer for the team behind the Obama logo.
 He sums it up with one critical truth for all successful brands, products or services:

 “The strongest logos tell simple stories.”

 Every company has a particular story tied to a singular logo.
 This is how customers begin relating to brands and their products.
 A well-designed logo can indicate the nature of a business even without the business name.